Job Profile: Youth Sports Official

 - Through it all, officials are able to have fun doing their job, confident that they have put in the time to give their best effort.

-Obviously, there are very few of these positions available each year.
-And while the job is glamorous and high profile, the travel demands and long hours represent a different lifestyle than officiating in a localized area.
+There are few of these positions available each year.
+While the job is glamorous and high profile, the travel demands and long hours represent a different lifestyle than officiating in a localized area.